How to Provision Cloud Infrastructure on Vultr using Terraform

 $ terraform destroy -target=Vultr-resource_type.resource-name

-When prompted, verify the resources to destroy, enter yes, and press Enter to destroy the Vultr instance as displayed in the following output:
+Verify the resources to destroy, enter yes, and press Enter to destroy the target resource when prompted in your output similar to the one below.

 $ terraform destroy